Richland Lacrosse Club

 Generally speaking, younger players travel much less than older players.

-Girls lacrosse: With fewer players and teams in our area, girls lacrosse requires more travel.
-There will likely be travel to Spokane 2 times in the season, as well as potential travel to the Seattle area for a game or two.
+Girls lacrosse: With fewer girls players and teams in our area, girls lacrosse requires more travel.

 Who is eligible to play for RLC?

-All Richland area boys and girls, 1st through 8th grades.
-Players must attend a Richland School District school or attend a Richland based homeschool or private school.
+All Richland High School boundary boys and girls, Kindergarten through 8th grades.
+Players must attend school within Richland High School boundaries or a Richland based homeschool.
 Our youth club is part of Central Washington Youth Lacrosse League.
 Under league “play for” rules, youth play for the clubs that “feed” the high school programs for which those youth will eventually play.
-RLC currently feeds the following high school teams: Richland High School Boys Lacrosse, Hanford High School Boys Lacrosse and Girls Richland/Hanford combined high school team.
+RLC currently feeds the following high school teams: Richland High School Boys Lacrosse and Richland High School Girls Lacrosse

 What other youth clubs are in the Tri-Cities?

-There are three youth clubs currently in the Tri-Cities.
+These are the current youth lacrosse clubs in Tri-Cities.

 What is happening with Girls Lacrosse in our area?

 Girls lacrosse is growing!!!
 Richland Lacrosse Club started a full girls’ program in 2020 (cut short by COVID…Boo!).
 Currently, there are two clubs in the Tri-Cities that offer dedicated girls’ programs: Three Rivers Youth Lacrosse and Richland Lacrosse Club.
-Currently, Pasco youth girls play for Three Rivers Youth Lacrosse while Pasco works to grow their program.
+Currently, Pasco youth girls play for Three Rivers Youth Lacrosse, while other CWLL clubs work to grow their programs.

 What equipment is required to play lacrosse?